Barcelona Cathedral: Chapel of Lepanto

 The Chapel of the Holy Sacrament and of the Holy Christ of Lepanto is a small side chapel constructed by Arnau Bargués in 1407, as the chapterhouse.
 It was rebuilt in the seventeenth century to house the tomb of San Olegarius, Bishop of Barcelona, and Archbishop of Tarragona.

-The "Holy Christ of Lepanto" crucifix, is located on the upper part of the chapel entrance's front façade.
-The curved shape of the body, of Our Lord Jesus Christ on the Cross, is explained by a Catalan legend which holds that the cross was carried on the prow of the galley captained by Juan of Austria, step-brother of Spanish Philip II of Spain during the Battle of Lepanto in 1571.
+The "Holy Christ of Lepanto" crucifix is located on the upper part of the chapel entrance's front façade.
+The curved shape of the body, of Our Lord Jesus Christ on the Cross, is explained by a Catalan legend which holds that the cross was carried on the prow of the galley captained by Juan of Austria, half-brother of Spanish Philip II of Spain during the Battle of Lepanto in 1571.
 When a cannonball flew toward the cross, it leaned out of the way in order to avoid being hit, and has been inclined ever since.
 The Habsburgs were said to have regarded this as an encouraging omen.

-A separate story says that the cross was in the ship's hold and that the figure moved to cover a large hole that would have sunk the ship.
+A separate story says that the cross was in the ship's hold and the figure moved to cover a large hole which would have sunk the ship.

+Architecture

+The architectural design of the Barcelona Cathedral consist of the regional style of Catalan Gothic.
+Catalan Gothic construction is confined to the Barcelona area and its influences.
+Catalan Gothic constructing consist of diaphanous areas and large spanning naves.
+Catalan Gothic does not seek to create towering buildings, but to balance the dimensions of the structure.
+The Barcelona Cathedral is 93 meters (305.1 feet) long, 40 meters (131.2 feet) wide, and 28 meters (91.8 feet) high at the central nave.
+Each bell tower of the cathedral is 54 meters (177.1 feet) in height.
+The tallest point of the cathedral reaches 70 meters (229.6 feet) at the peak of the cimborio.
+The cathedral consist of three naves, one choir, and a cloister.
+The nave carries through the plan to the choir and the isle naves are at disproportioned heights to structurally support the central nave and the cimborio.
+Each aisle has two chapels in every section.
+The choir consist of 10 ogive (pointed) arches whereas ribbed arches were placed in the nave.
+Large windows are placed opening to the cloister to provide sunlight to the choir.
+A windowed gallery runs atop the chapels in the aisle of the nave to provide indirect light.
+The facade is consistent with neo-Gothic design elements.
+Ornament of the cathedral facade is known for sculptural gargoyles on the roof along with many other animals and mythical creatures.